 This section gives some tips and recommendations about the folder structure within a simulation project that is integrated into openSF.
 This section is aimed to ease the integration process.
-As mentioned the following instructions are not mandatory as users can choose whatever structure they desire for their projects.
+As mentioned the following instructions are not mandatory as users can choose whatever structure they.